Happy New year wallpaper 2019

 Among the 7th century pagans of Flanders and the Netherlands, it was the custom to exchange gifts for the New Year.
 This was a pagan custom deplored by Saint Eligius (died 659 or 660), who warned the Flemings and Dutchmen, “(Do not) make visuals, [little figures of the Old Woman], little deer or Atticus or set tables [for the house-elf, compare Puck] at night or exchange New Year gifts or supply superfluous drinks [another Yule custom].”
 The quote is from the vita of Eligius written by his companion, Ouen.

 Most countries in Western Europe officially adopted January 1 as New Year’s Day somewhat before they adopted the Gregorian calendar.
 In England, until the adoption of the Gregorian calendar in 1752, the first day of the new year was the Feast of the Annunciation on March 25, also called “Lady Day”.
-The March 25 date was known as Annunciation Style; the January 1 date was known as Circumcision Style, because this was the date of the Feast of the Circumcision, considered to be the eighth day of Christ’s life, counting from December 25 when his birth is celebrated.
+The March 25 date was known as Annunciation Style; the January 1 date was known as Circomecision Style, because this was the date of the Feast of the Circomecision, considered to be the eighth day of Christ’s life, counting from December 25 when his birth is celebrated.
 This day was christened as the beginning of the New Year by Pope Gregory as he designed the Liturgical Calendar.